-Achievement is high, with almost all trainees completing the unit standards they were enrolled in.
-Reasons for resits and non-completions are understood.
-Participation and achievement data is not summarised by course or disaggregated for Māori, Confident in Pasifika or any other priority groups.
-This does not educational allow for analysis of possible trends for review. performance Relevant work-related soft skills are recognised and discussed in class.
-Wellbeing is enhanced.
-Destination data and the use of skills and knowledge gained during training are not captured for review purposes.
-Not Yet Confident in capability in self-Programme design and delivery is relevant to the assessment needs of stakeholders.
+- Achievement is high, with almost all trainees completing the unit standards they were enrolled in.
+Reasons for resits and non-completions are understood. - Participation and achievement data is not summarised by course or disaggregated for Māori, Pasifika or any other priority groups.
+This does not allow for analysis of possible trends for review. - Relevant work-related soft skills are recognised and discussed in class.
+Wellbeing is enhanced. - Destination data and the use of skills and knowledge gained during training are not captured for review purposes. - Programme design and delivery is relevant to the needs of stakeholders.
 Programme review related to student satisfaction and moderation feedback occurs regularly.
-Programme review does not include the monitoring of approved or notional hours delivered.
-The student-tutor ratio is well managed, allowing for the support of students to be individualised.
-Feedback on progress is prompt and related to the activity completed.
-The purpose and direction of Tana Training is clear.
-Meeting the growing needs of the industry has resulted in an increase of training offered and supported through repeat business.
-Academic leadership by management has been devolved to the sole trainer.
+Programme review does not include the monitoring of approved or notional hours delivered. - The student-tutor ratio is well managed, allowing for the support of students to be individualised.
+Feedback on progress is prompt and related to the activity completed. - The purpose and direction of Tana Training is clear.
+Meeting the growing needs of the industry has resulted in an increase of training offered and supported through repeat business. - Academic leadership by management has been devolved to the sole trainer.
 The recommendation to increase staff to support training is occurring.

-However, the professional development of staff appears unplanned.

-• Management of compliance accountabilities is occurring, though increased knowledge about how to meet the requirements of managing an education organisation in the New Zealand tertiary education sector would strengthen this.
+- However, the professional development of staff appears unplanned. - Management of compliance accountabilities is occurring, though increased knowledge about how to meet the requirements of managing an education organisation in the New Zealand tertiary education sector would strengthen this.

-Key evaluation question findings1
+Key evaluation question findings